Topics, G

 Generating Function > s.a. legendre polynomials.

-* Idea: A function that allows determination of some quantities as coefficients in a series expansion.
+* Idea: A function that allows the determination of a sequence of quantities as coefficients in a series expansion; A bridge between discrete mathematics and continuous analysis.

 * Enumeration: A representation of a Counting Function as an element of some algebra.